-At Centennial Arena, this person must remain at the doors (you can stand inside the arena) to ensure that anyone entering the facility during an event, are being checked.
+At Centennial, Newton and South Surrey, this person must remain at the doors (you can stand inside the arena) to ensure that anyone entering the facility during an event, are being checked. **Note about SSLC below**.

 STORING VACCINE INFO: Please click the following link to find out how you can store vaccine information.
 This is a great idea so you don’t have to check vaccines for each and every practice/game for spectators that are at your practices/games on a regular basis.
 Storing Vaccine Information

 CLICK HERE to download a Vaccine Information template

 - GPF/Planet Ice Delta Planet Ice Vaccine Passport Messaging (Updated Oct 5th, 2021

 - Centennial Arena COVID Protocols – Centennial Arena (updated Sept 24)

 - City of Surrey Arena Operations – Guidelines for Organized Sport Event (updated Sept 24)

 - City of Surrey Pandemic – Code of Conduct for Facilities – Policy